Pexo

 More formats you can create

-Educational video overlaps with a lot of adjacent formats.
+Educational video overlaps with a lot of adjacent formats, from a workplace training video to a narrated video presentation.
 Here are related ways teams use the same describe-and-ship workflow.

 Explainer Video